DeusDexa/Dexa-GT7-Logger/README.md

 # Dexa GT7 Logger 🏎️
- *"Every millisecond tells a story.
-I just write it down."*
+"Every millisecond tells a story.
+I just write it down."

-A modern, modular telemetry logger for **Gran Turismo 7** – built to precisely capture and analyze race data via the UDP protocol.
+A modern, modular telemetry logger for Gran Turismo 7 – built to precisely capture and analyze race data via the UDP protocol.
+It records key metrics such as lap times, fuel usage, speed, and vehicle position, and is structured for future extension.

-It records key data like **lap times**, **fuel usage**, **speed**, **vehicle position**, and is designed to be easily extended.
+🛠️ Yes, I know there are already many GT7 loggers out there.
+But this one was about something else for me.

+I wanted a tool that gives me a reliable summary after every single race, without missing laps or failing on pit stops.
+And honestly – I hadn't written a single line of code in over 20 years.
+This project was a personal challenge: How far can I get with ChatGPT at my side?
+Pretty far, I'd say. 😊

 "This is my logger.
 There are many like it, but this one is mine."

 ---